 Back at the car we were tired as the humidity had been exhausting.
 We drove back to the hotel where it was wonderful to relax in the swimming pool before enjoying a few glasses of wine and beer.

-John and I drove to Pointe d’Esny where we caught the boat to take us across to Ile aux Aigrettes, a coral island where we were hoping to see two of the endemic species to Mauritius.
-There is nothing quite like a boat trip across a dazzling sea under a sunny sky in the wonderful heat of the tropics.
+John and I drove to Pointe d’Esny where we caught the boat to take us across to Ile aux Aigrettes, a coral island where we were hoping to see two of the endemic species of Mauritius.
+There is nothing quite like a boat trip across a dazzling turquoise sea under a sunny sky in the wonderful heat of the tropics.
 John and I were enjoying every minute of it.
 After landing we made our way into the interior of the island where we saw several Aldabra Giant Tortoises.
-We soon saw the Mauritius Fody but the Mauritius Olive White-eye was a different matter as we had been warned that this would be difficult.
+We soon saw the Mauritius Fody but the Mauritius Olive White-eye was quite a different matter as we had been warned that this would be difficult.
 We heard one but it was sometime before John spotted one near the feeders.
 All too soon it fitted away.
 I saw one another but my camera refused to cooperate.

 We sailed back to the mainland and investigated another reserve where we failed to see the endemic flycatcher.
 We did some sea-watching from a beach and saw many Wedge-tailed Shearwaters.